Maddy-Bathula/Maddy-Bathula/README.md

-# 👋 Hi, I'm Madhuri
+# 👋 Hi, I'm Madhuri Bathula
 ### Web3 Builder | Blockchain Strategist | Founder of SSTAR
 *(GitHub: Maddy-Bathula)*

 Welcome to my GitHub!
-I’m an International Business graduate passionate about the future of **Web3, blockchain ecosystems, NFTs, and decentralised communities**.
+I’m a Web3 Ecosystem builder passionate about the future of **Web3, blockchain ecosystems, NFTs, and decentralised communities**.

-Although I don’t come from a traditional coding background, I actively **build real blockchain projects** to deepen my understanding of token creation, NFT standards, and the business models behind decentralised products.
+I actively **build real blockchain projects** to deepen my understanding of token creation, NFT standards, and the business models behind decentralised products.

 My goal is to work in **Web3 strategy, product, operations, partnerships, and ecosystem growth**, combining my business experience with hands-on blockchain experimentation.